Peyton Place (film): Filming

+It was difficult to find a state that was willing to allow itself be used as a location.
+Eventually Governor Muskie allowed filming in Maine.

 Principal photography of Peyton Place began on June 4, 1957.
 The film's exterior sequences were shot primarily in mid-coastal Maine, mostly in Camden, Maine, with additional exteriors filmed in Belfast, Maine; Rockland, Maine; Thomaston, Maine; and Lake Placid, New York.
 Additional interior photography was completed on film sets in Los Angeles.
 All of Turner's scenes were shot in California.

 Musical score

 The film's score is by Franz Waxman, and was recorded by the Royal Scottish National Orchestra.
 The score was released on CD for the first time in 1999.
-In 2016, journalist Graydon Carter praised the score as "haunting" and "instantly recognizable even today."
+In 2016, journalist Graydon Carter praised the score as "haunting" and "instantly recognizable even today".
 In 2005, the American Film Institute recognized the score in its 100 Years of Film Scores, for which it received a nomination.